Pope presides at Vatican Mass leading Catholics into Easter

 On Sunday, Francis says an Easter Sunday Mass in St. Peter's Square and delivers his twice-yearly "Urbi et Orbi" (to the city and the world) blessing and message.

-A week later, on Sunday April 27, he will canonize Pope John Paul II, who reigned from 1978 to 2005, and Pope John XXIII, who was pontiff from 1958 to 1963 and called the Second Vatican Council, a landmark meeting that modernized the Church.
+A week later, on Sunday April 27, he will canonise Pope John Paul II, who reigned from 1978 to 2005, and Pope John XXIII, who was pontiff from 1958 to 1963 and called the Second Vatican Council, a landmark meeting that modernised the Church.

-Hundreds of thousands of people are due to come to Rome for the canonizations, the first time two popes are be made saints simultaneously and the first canonizations of a pope since 1954.
+Hundreds of thousands of people are due to come to Rome for the canonisations, the first time two popes are be made saints simultaneously and the first canonisations of a pope since 1954.

 (Reporting by Philip Pullella; Editing by Mark Trevelyan and Tom Heneghan)